Project

 What version of Windows is this?

-#2 Updated by Davyd McColl almost 9 years ago
+#2 Updated by Davyd McColl about 9 years ago

 This is Windows 10, 64-bit.